-Legacy Family Tree 9 is a FamilySearch-certified genealogy software program that can integrate with online databases and genealogy services.
+Legacy Family Tree 9 is a FamilySearch-certified genealogy program that can integrate with online databases and genealogy services.
 Its outdated interface is reminiscent of Microsoft Word 2004, but it’s very easy to navigate and efficient for data entry, making it ideal for genealogists who spend hours at a time indexing.
 While its charts are average at best, its charting capabilities are comprehensive, and it offers some charting options other programs don’t.
-When you consider its ability to achieve perfect GEDCOM accuracy without the high cost of the best genealogy software, it’s clear why Legacy Family Tree is the value pick.
+When you consider its ability to achieve perfect GEDCOM accuracy without the high cost of some competitors, it’s clear why Legacy Family Tree is on our list of the best family tree makers.

 Ease of Use